ha-manel/Portfolio-Design/README.md

 ### Prerequisites

-- A web browser (like Google Chrome, Opera...)
+- A web browser (like Google Chrome, Opera...).
-- A code editor
+- A code editor (like Atom, VScode...).

 ### Setup

-To setup the webpage locally: click on code (dropdown list) > Download as ZIP
+To setup the webpage locally: click on code (dropdown list) > Download as ZIP.

 ### Deployment

-To run the project open the downloaded folder (after extraction) then run the **index.html** file
+To run the project open the downloaded folder (after extraction) then run the **index.html** file.

 ## Authors